Skip to main content

 Licensed Practical Nurse

-A Licensed Practical Nurse (LPN) assists physicians and registered nurses in providing patients with basic care services such as inserting catheters, changing bandages or gauze, and taking their blood pressure.
+A Licensed Practical Nurse, also called an LPN, assists physicians and registered nurses in providing patients with basic care services such as inserting catheters, changing bandages or gauze, and taking their blood pressure.
 They work closely with patients and their loved ones to ensure they're comfortable and stable.

 Some LPNs are trained to work in specialized care facilities, while others are found in settings like clinics, physicians' offices, nursing homes, patient homes, or hospitals.
 To become a licensed LPN, students must complete a practical nursing program, then pass the National Council Licensure Examination to be qualified to work as an LPN in their state.